tswsxk/EduData/README.md

 1,1,1,0,0
 ```
 which can be found in [Deep Knowledge Tracing](https://github.com/chrispiech/DeepKnowledgeTracing/tree/master/data/assistments).
+In this format, three lines are composed of an interaction sequence.
+The first line indicates the length of the interaction sequence,
+and the second line represents the exercise id followed by the third line,
+where each elements stands for correct answer (i.e., 1) or wrong answer (i.e., 0)

 In order to deal with the issue that some special symbols are hard to be stored in the mentioned-above format,
 we offer another one format, named `json sequence` to represent the interaction sequence records: